Imperal Docs

 )

-Use id_projection for compound function names where the verb-prefix heuristic cannot derive the correct field name.
-For simple names like delete_note, the heuristic finds note_id automatically.
-For names like delete_notes_from_folder, you need id_projection="folder_id".
+Use id_projection for compound function names where the target field name is not obvious from the function name.
+For a simple name like delete_note, the platform resolves note_id automatically.
+For a name like delete_notes_from_folder, set id_projection="folder_id" so the right field receives the ID.

 Storage tier choice